We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 Though the gums will be more sensitive immediately following the procedure, there will be a significant reduction in pocket depth and a vast improvement in the condition of the teeth and gums.

-If you have any questions about pocket reduction surgery or treatment for periodontal disease, please contact our practice.
+If you have any questions about pocket reduction surgery or treatment for periodontal disease, please contact our office in Charlotte, NC at (704) 544-2224.

 Patient Forms